Yankee Barn Home True Panels

-A. The basic True Panel wall is six inches thick and has an R value of 26.0 including sheathing.
+The basic True Panel wall is six inches thick and has an R-value range of R28-R40+ including sheathing.

-A. True Roof Panels are constructed with 2×6, 2×8, 2×10 or 2×12 lumber depending on the engineering requirements of the house.
-A 2×6 True Roof Panel is 7½ inch thick and has an R value of 43.5.
-The basic SIP panel used in roofs is 8 ¼ inch thick SIP has an R value of 27.9.
+True Roof Panels are constructed with 2×10 or 2×12 lumber depending on the engineering requirements of the house.
+A 2×10 True Roof Panel has an R-value range of R59-R71+.

 Typically, a basic SIP panel used in roofs is 8 ¼ inch thick SIP has an R-value of 27.9.